 ACDC was organized in 1978 to help attract business to Atchison County.
 Since 1995, ACDC has been supported by a 1/4 cent sales tax that provides an office and full-time staff.
 Today, ACDC provides economic development services and community development support, striving to create a vibrant, thriving place that our youth want to choose as their forever home.
 ACDC focuses strongly on growing existing businesses, connecting young people with their community and county, and creating an environment that fosters startups and new industries in Atchison County.

 - Monica M. Bailey, Executive Director Monica (Martin) Bailey was hired in March of 2010 as ACDC’s Project Coordinator.
 A native of Tarkio, Monica holds a bachelor’s degree and a Masters in Public Administration from the University of Missouri.
 Her community development background includes strategic planning/visioning, asset mapping, project management, event coordination, regional chamber of commerce management and communications.
 In May of 2011, Monica was named ACDC’s Executive Director and currently manages all aspects of organizational operations.
-In seeking to promote economic and community development of Atchison County, Monica focuses on business retention, community improvement projects, and business recruitment.
+In seeking to promote economic and community development of Atchison County, Monica focuses on business retention, emerging workforce programs, and community improvement projects.

 Craig Corken – Vice President